Tiberius Julius Alexander

 Tiberius Julius Alexander (fl.
 1st century) was an equestrian governor and general in the Roman Empire.
-Born into a wealthy Jewish family of Alexandria but abandoning or neglecting the Jewish religion, he rose to become the 2nd procurator of Judea (c.
+Born into a wealthy Egyptian Jewish family of Alexandria but abandoning or neglecting the Jewish religion, he rose to become the 2nd procurator of Judea (c.
 46 – 48) under Claudius.
 While Prefect of Egypt (66–69), he employed his legions against the Alexandrian Jews in a brutal response to ethnic violence, and was instrumental in the Emperor Vespasian's rise to power.
 In 70, he participated in the Siege of Jerusalem as Titus' second-in-command.
 He became the most powerful Jew of his age, and is ranked as one of the most prominent Jews in military history.

 Early life

 Tiberius Julius Alexander was probably born early in the reign of the Emperor Tiberius (14–37).
 His father was Alexander, an Alexandrian Jew who held the office of Alabarch as head of customs on the Arabian frontier, but it may have denoted a senior customs official.
 The family of the older Alexander, a member of the Egyptian gentry, had Roman citizenship, something not infrequent among the wealthy Jews of Alexandria.
 He also had business connections both with Agrippa, grandson of Herod the Great, and with Antonia, mother of the emperor Claudius.
 Another prominent member of Tiberius Alexander's family was his uncle, the philosopher Philo.